RTÉ: Broadcasting ban

 Under Section 31 of the Broadcasting Authority Act 1960, the Minister for Posts and Telegraphs of the day could direct RTÉ "not to broadcast any matter, or any matter of any particular class".
-In 1971 the first such directive was issued by Gerry Collins, directing RTÉ not to broadcast "any matter that could be calculated to promote the aims or activities of any organisation which engages in, promotes, encourages or advocates the attaining of any particular objective by violent means".
-A year later Collins dismissed the entire RTÉ Authority over a report of an interview with Seán Mac Stíofáin, the chief of staff of the Provisional IRA.
-RTÉ reporter Kevin O'Kelly had reported, not broadcast, his taped interview with Mac Stiofáin.
-He was jailed briefly for contempt in a court case arising out of the interview when Mac Stiofáin was charged with IRA membership.
-O'Kelly refused to identify Mac Stiofáin's as the voice on his unbroadcast interview.
-The tape had been seized from his house by the Garda Síochána (police).
+In 1971, the first such directive was issued by Gerry Collins, directing RTÉ not to broadcast "any matter that could be calculated to promote the aims or activities of any organisation which engages in, promotes, encourages or advocates the attaining of any particular objective by violent means".
+A year later, Collins dismissed the entire RTÉ Authority over a report of an interview with Seán Mac Stíofáin, the chief of staff of the Provisional Irish Republican Army (Provisional IRA).
+RTÉ reporter Kevin O'Kelly had reported, not broadcast, his taped interview with Mac Stíofáin.
+He was briefly jailed for contempt in a court case arising out of the interview when Mac Stíofáin was charged with IRA membership.
+O'Kelly refused to identify Mac Stíofáin as the voice in his unbroadcast interview.
+The interview tape was seized from his house by the Garda Síochána (the police).

-In 1976, Section 31 was amended by Conor Cruise O'Brien as 1973–77 Minister for Posts & Telegraphs.
-He issued a new annually-based directive to the RTÉ authority, prohibiting the broadcast of interviews or reports of interviews with spokespersons for, or representatives of, Sinn Féin, the IRA and other named organisations.
+In 1976, Section 31 was amended by Conor Cruise O'Brien as the 1973–1977 Minister for Posts and Telegraphs.
+He issued a new annually based directive to the RTÉ Authority, prohibiting the broadcast of interviews or reports of interviews with spokespersons for, or representatives of, Sinn Féin, the IRA and other named organisations.
 RTÉ was also banned from broadcasting interviews or reports of interviews with spokespersons for any organisation banned in Northern Ireland under the UK's Northern Ireland (Emergency Provisions) Act 1973.
-The directives were reissued on an annual basis, up to January 1993.
+The directives were reissued on an annual basis until January 1993.